Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/ChangeViewpoint/README.md

 1. Create a `Map` object and set it to the `MapView` object.
 2. Change the map's `Viewpoint` using one of the available methods:
-  * Use `MapView.setViewpointWithAnimationCurve(viewPoint, duration, AnimationCurve)` to pan to a viewpoint over the specified length of time.
+  * Use `MapView.setViewpointWithAnimationCurve(viewPoint, duration, Enums.AnimationCurve)` to pan to a viewpoint over the specified length of time.
   * Use `MapView.setViewpointCenter()` to center the viewpoint on a `Point` and set a distance from the ground using a scale.
   * Use `MapView.setViewpointGeometry()` to set the viewpoint to a given `Geometry`.

 ## Relevant API

-* AnimationCurve
+* Enums.AnimationCurve
 * Map
 * Geometry
 * MapView